burriach/edlab/content/authors/eleni-demosthenous/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Technicians
 - Alumni

 ---

-Eleni Demosthenous is a MSc student supervised by Dr. Marcos Fernández-Martínez, Dr. Roger Grau and Prof. Francesc Sabater, assessing the importance of water sources (springs) for wildlife abundance using camera traps.
+Eleni Demosthenous is a tehnician working for the EcoFonts, BRYOELEM and STOIKOS projects.
+She was a MSc student supervised by Dr. Marcos Fernández-Martínez, Dr. Roger Grau and Prof. Francesc Sabater, assessing the importance of water sources (springs) for wildlife abundance using camera traps.
 Eleni successfuly defender her master thesis in September 2024.